McDonnell Douglas F-15E Strike Eagle: Enhanced Tactical Fighter

 In March 1981, the USAF announced the Enhanced Tactical Fighter program to replace the F-111.
-The program was later renamed the Dual-Role Fighter (DRF) competition.
-The concept envisioned an aircraft capable of launching deep air interdiction missions without requiring additional support by fighter escort or jamming.
+The program was later renamed the Dual-Role Fighter (DRF) competition, while the Advanced Tactical Fighter looked at more advanced concepts.
+The ETF concept envisioned an aircraft capable of launching deep air interdiction missions without requiring additional support by fighter escort or jamming.
 General Dynamics submitted the F-16XL, while McDonnell Douglas submitted the F-15E.
 The Panavia Tornado was also a candidate, but since the aircraft lacked a credible air-superiority fighter capability, coupled with the fact that it was not American-made, it was not seriously considered.

-The DRF evaluation team, under the direction of Brigadier General Ronald W. Yates, ran from 1981 through 30 April 1983, during which the F-15E logged more than 200 flights, demonstrated takeoff weight of more than 75000 lb, and validated 16 different weapons-carrying configurations.
+The DRF evaluation team, under the direction of Brigadier General Ronald W. Yates, ran from 1981 through 30 April 1983, during which the F-15E logged more than 200 flights, demonstrated a takeoff weight of more than 75000 lb, and validated 16 different weapons-carrying configurations.
 McDonnell Douglas, to assist 71-0291 in the evaluation, added to the program other F-15s, designated 78-0468, 80-0055, and 81-0063.
 The single-engined F-16XL was a promising design, which with its radically redesigned cranked-delta wing, greatly boosted performance; if selected, the single- and two-seat versions were to be designated F-16E and F-16F, respectively.
 On 24 February 1984, the USAF chose the F-15E; key factors in the decision were the F-15E's lower development costs compared to the F-16XL (US$270 million versus US$470 million), a belief that the F-15E had future growth potential, and possessing twin-engine redundancy.
 The USAF was initially expected to procure 400 aircraft, a figure later revised to 392.

 Construction of the first three F-15Es started in July 1985.
 The first of these, 86-0183, made its maiden flight on 11 December 1986.
 Piloted by Gary Jennings, the aircraft reached a maximum speed of Mach 0.9 and an altitude of 40,000 feet (12,000 m) during the 75-minute flight.
 This aircraft had the full F-15E avionics suite and the redesigned front fuselage, but not the aft fuselage and the common engine bay for more powerful Improved Performance Engine (IPE) variants of the Pratt & Whitney F100 or General Electric F110.
 The latter was featured on 86-0184, while 86-0185 incorporated all the changes of the F-15E from the F-15.
 On 31 March 1987, the first officially completed F-15E made its first flight.

 The first production F-15E was delivered to the 405th Tactical Training Wing, Luke Air Force Base, Arizona, in April 1988.
 Production continued into the 2000s with 236 produced for the USAF through 2001.